ftsartek/159352_A2/README.md

    - SQLAlchemy: An excellent ORM layer for SQL databases.
 I can pythonise the SQL queries and it simplifies the transactions I need to do with very little overhead.
 Linked to:
      - SQLite3: While it would be very easy to integrate this with another SQL-style server (PGSql, MySQL), SQLite3 is more than suitable for the job and avoids a lot of the complexity of configuring another DB in a docker container
    - Flask-Login: Easy-to-implement user session management.
-   - WTForms: A Python HTML form library, used to
+   - WTForms: A Python HTML form library, used to generate secure forms for embedding within Jinja templates.
  - Front End:
    - Javascript: Could've used JQuery or another front-end JS framework, but the implementations in this web app have been fairly straightforward, so there was no real call to do so.
    - Jinja Templating: Dynamic HTML templates with python-esque functionality capabilities.
 Generated on request and built up into a complete HTML page.